Immigration bill completes passage through Parliament

-The Immigration and Social Security Co-ordination (EU Withdrawal) Bill completed its third reading in the Lords on Monday 12 October.
+The Immigration and Social Security Co-ordination (EU Withdrawal) Bill returned to the Lords on Monday 9 November for consideration of Commons amendments in ‘ping pong’.

 - Catch up on Parliament TV